hariomjawarkar/cypress-automationexercise-ts/README.md

 # 🚀 Cypress Automation Framework - Senior Edition

 Professional, industry-standard Cypress automation framework built for the **AutomationExercise** platform.
-Designed for scalability, resilience, and high-quality reporting, this project demonstrates a **Senior-level (3+ years experience)** approach to test automation.
+Designed for scalability, resilience, and high-quality reporting, this project demonstrates a **Senior-level** approach to test automation.

 ---